edgepointlearning/edgepointlearning.com/src/collections/blog/2020/2020-04-22-corporate-sustainability-initiatives.md

 Peer pressure is a great motivator.
 Consider the following [examples of major companies](http://www.perillon.com/blog/8-corporate-sustainability-examples) investing in our planet's future:

-* <strong>Kering SA:</strong> This company that owns major fashion brands (Gucci, Saint Laurent, and Alexander McQueen) has committed to getting at least 40% of products from sustainable sources
+* **Kering SA:** This company that owns major fashion brands (Gucci, Saint Laurent, and Alexander McQueen) has committed to getting at least 40% of products from sustainable sources
-* <strong>Chr.
-Hansen Holding:</strong>  Contributing ingredients to 50% of the world’s cheeses (and in nearly every other food we eat), this bioscience firm has committed to sustainable practices in agriculture that increase yields, decrease waste, and eliminate antibiotics in animal products
+* **Chr.
+Hansen Holding:**  Contributing ingredients to 50% of the world’s cheeses (and in nearly every other food we eat), this bioscience firm has committed to sustainable practices in agriculture that increase yields, decrease waste, and eliminate antibiotics in animal products
-* <strong>GlaxoSmithKline:</strong>  At a time when pharmaceutical companies are often the target of negative headlines, this one has vowed to reduce their environmental impact by 25% before 2030
+* **GlaxoSmithKline:**  At a time when pharmaceutical companies are often the target of negative headlines, this one has vowed to reduce their environmental impact by 25% before 2030

 Each company is different, and the changes they make will be specific to them.
 But the fact is that even major, multi-national companies are committed to reducing their impact and are taking [big steps in corporate sustainability](https://www.corporateknights.com/reports/2019-global-100/2019-global-100-results-15481152/).